Coca-Cola Awarded for Advertising Innovation

 Coca-Cola Won AdAge's Marketer of the Year in 2011

-When Coca-Cola was named "Marketer of the Year" by AdAge in 2011, the flagship brand was 125 years old.
-But even today, the company is not too old to learn and does not rest on its laurels.
-Coke's marketing strategies have produced some volatility over the long-haul, but part of that is due to the willingness of The Coca-Cola Company to innovate.
+When the Coca-Cola Company was named "Marketer of the Year" by AdAge in 2011, the flagship brand was 125 years old, but even today, the company is not too old to learn.
+Coke's marketing strategies have produced some volatility over the long-haul, but part of that is due to the willingness of Coke to innovate.
 Apparently, the marketing overhaul has worked.

 According to Natalie Zmuda of AdAge, Coca-Cola's marketing focus changed in 2007 when Mr. Tripodi came on board from Allstate.
 AdAge described the following marketing challenges:

-- Coca-Cola's advertising and use of advertising agencies was inconsistent
+- Coca-Cola's advertising and use of advertising agencies were inconsistent.

 - Coca-Cola was seen as a "sluggish, hidebound marketer."